You can either:

 You must submit a detailed site plan in addition to form WMW1 showing:

-- the position and description of the rooms, vessels, plant or equipment you intend to use in the production of wine or made-wine
+- the position and description of the rooms, vessels, plant or equipment you intend to use to produce wine or made-wine

-- where the wine or made-wine is to be stored
+- where you’re going to store the wine or made-wine

 Excise Processing Teams